ublk-org/qcow2-rs/README.md

 This project is based on qcow2 implementation from `rsd`[^1]

 Motivation of this project is for supporting ublk-qcow2[^4], but turns out it becomes one generic async qcow2 library.
+Attributed to Rust async/.await, the lib is well designed & implemented, and easy to extend(add new features, improve, ...)

-Also one utility is included in this project, which can dump qcow2 meta, show any meta related statistics of the image, check image meta integrity & host cluster leak, format qcow2 image, ..., and could provide more information compared with `qemu-img`.
+One utility is included in this project, which can dump qcow2 meta, show any meta related statistics of the image, check image meta integrity & host cluster leak, format qcow2 image, ....

 ## Example